 If you want a title with multiple lines of text, press Option+Return while editing to insert a line break.
 (If your text flows downward into the next row, and another event interrupts it, it will be cut off with an ellipsis.)

 In the Inspector, under Title Text, you can also choose a Date Label format.
 This asks TimeStory to insert a second, smaller line of text to your title, containing its date range, in the requested format.
 For example, you may want to combine a timeline header labeling only months with events which are individually labeled with specific days, for clarity.

 You can create a point event which always stays on today’s date, or a span event which always ends on today’s date, using the special date formula =today.
 You can enter this in place of the corresponding date in the Inspector, in Quick Entry, or even in a CSV file you’re importing.

 (Make sure to include the equals sign, and to spell it exactly as shown; unlike other date strings, it’s not translated to your system language.)

 You can quickly access an event’s title, description, date range, and tags in a special pop-over details view.
 This is useful when browsing or editing a large timeline, and lets you see everything while keeping the Inspector closed.
 Select an event and type the ? key, or use.

-If you’d like these details to appear whenever you hover your mouse cursor over an event, there’s a setting in Preferences for this behavior, on the General tab.
+(If you’d prefer these details to appear whenever you hover your mouse cursor over an event, you can switch this on in the TimeStory settings window.)